-- Practice experience: Fieldwork is required of all MPH and MS candidates, including those seeking dual degrees, such as MSW/MPH and MS/MPH.
-Fieldwork is a planned and supervised learning experience - degrees, such as MSW/MPH and MS/MPH.
-Fieldwork is a planned and supervised learning experience during which the student conducts a project that applies knowledge and principles learned during the core - and required concentration coursework.
-The purpose of fieldwork is to provide the student with an - opportunity to gain experience and demonstrate competence in practice relevant to the student's - discipline, develop professional contacts and exposure to professional environments, and clarify career goals.
-A Fieldwork Handbook, available on the GSPHHP website and in the ERF, describes the standards, policies, and procedures for selection, approval, execution, completion, and evaluation of fieldwork.
+Practice experience: Fieldwork is required of all MPH and MS candidates, including those seeking dual degrees, such as MSW/MPH and MS/MPH.
+Fieldwork is a planned and supervised learning experience during which the student conducts a project that applies knowledge and principles learned during the core and required concentration coursework.
+The purpose of fieldwork is to provide the student with an opportunity to gain experience and demonstrate competence in practice relevant to the student's discipline, develop professional contacts and exposure to professional environments, and clarify career goals.
+A Fieldwork Handbook, available on the GSPHHP website and in Criterion 2.4 the ERF, describes the standards, policies, and procedures for selection, approval, execution, completion, and evaluation of fieldwork.